Yoga with a Physiotherapist

 However, these one-on-one sessions also offer extra benefits:

 - Training can target general health and fitness as well as injury rehabilitation and prevention, as needed.

-- These sessions are tax-free and covered as physiotherapy under extended health insurance plans.
+- Sessions are covered as physiotherapy under extended health insurance plans.
 Our receipts also qualify as a tax deductible medical expense on your tax return.

 Our fee for a one-hour private session with Cynthia is $100, and tax-free.